siimurik/Turbulence/ProperDiff/Mixing/README_Mixing.md

 and then plot the data with the command

     python3 plot_mixF.py

+## Images
+There are two sets of images, main difference comes from what is used to take the Fourier transform: Python's NumPy commands or functions in the C code.
+Python's plot looks better, but the one generated with the C code gives a better overview what is done.

 ## Specifics of file 'mixing.c'
 Firstly, the main part contains two functions that handle the diffusive sinusoidal mixing: 'p_diffuse' and 'iterate'.
 Essentially, 'iterate' calls the 'p_diffuse' a N amount of times until we have proper diffusion.
 I found 11 to be quite sufficient.
 Otherwise the images get very pixelated.